savushkin-r-d/PLCnext-howto/HowTo install Windows tools for C++ programming with MS Visual Studio IDE/readme.md

 >The **PLCnext CLI** is a command line interface that can be used for generating metadata, C++ header files, PLCnext Engineer libraries and for the build process.
 The functions can be called using simple commands.
 An integrated help lists the commands and describes their functions.

-Download the latest version from the Phoenix Contact website https://www.phoenixcontact.com/products (for example from the **AXC F 2152** area - http://www.phoenixcontact.com/qr/2404267/softw, current is `2021.6`).
+Download the latest version from the Phoenix Contact website https://www.phoenixcontact.com/products (for example from the **AXC F 2152** area - http://www.phoenixcontact.com/qr/2404267/softw with `2021.6` version).

 Navigate to the folder where downloads are located (typical path `%userprofile%/Downloads`), unzip the archive (`PLCnext_Toolchain_WindowsSetup_.zip`).